Movie Info

 Bob Wallace (Bing Crosby) and Phil Davis (Danny Kaye) have returned from the war to start a career as a successful singing duo.
 When Phil suggests Bob needs to slow down he tries to set them up with another singing group made up Betty Haynes (Rosemary Clooney) and her sister Judy (Vera-Ellen).
 When both end up going to Vermont for a Christmas engagement, Bob and Phil learn that they are working for their old army major Thomas Waverly (Dean Jagger).
 With no snow and a new inn, Waverly reveals his business is failing, now Bob, Phil, Betty, and Judy set out to save the inn and hope that the snow will come.

-White Christmas was directed Michael Curtiz and was of the biggest hits of 1954.
-It was shot in the new VistaVision and had bright,sharp Technicolor.
-The movie featured the Academy Award winning song “White Christmas” from Bing Crosby’s 1942 movie Holiday Inn as its centerpiece.
+Directed by Michael Curtiz, White Christmas was a holiday movie musical.
+It was shot in the new VistaVision format and had bright,sharp Technicolor.
+The movie featured the Academy Award winning song “White Christmas” from Bing Crosby’s 1942 movie Holiday Inn as its centerpiece and received its own Academy Award nomination for Best Original Song (“Count Your Blessings Instead of Sheep”).
+It was one of the biggest movies of 1954 and became a holiday classic.

 The movie has a nice, easy plot.
 World War II veterans trying to help their commanding officer and a mix of typical romance.
-The war was pretty fresh at the time so I can imagine stories like Waverly’s story were fresh on the minds of many people so a nice happy ending for someone scarred by war probably went over well.
+The war was only a decade past at the time so I can imagine stories like Waverly’s story were fresh on the minds of many people…so a nice happy ending for someone scarred by war probably went over well.
 The romance is very formulaic with Crosby and Clooney hating each other at first and Kaye and Ellen only working together to set them up.
 There isn’t much tension or suspense, you know how it is going to end, but that still doesn’t mean it is a bad thing.